nstarman/utilipy/README.md

 ## ipython
 > `from  astroPHD import ipython`

-This module contains codes for interacting with ipython environments, like Jupyter Notebooks/Lab.
+This module contains codes for interacting with IPython environments, like Jupyter Notebooks/Lab.

 `ipython` does a few things on import: